adaminfinitum/grunterie/README.md

 #Grunterie - Working with Foundation 5.4.3

 This is a customized fork of Grunterie is a WordPress theme based on [Reverie](http://themefortress.com/reverie/), a "versatile HTML5 responsive WordPress framework based on [ZURB's Foundation](http://foundation.zurb.com/)."
 Reverie is set up to use the Compass gem to compile SCSS.
-With this version of Grunterie you still use Compass but the compilation and watching is handled via Grunt.
+With this version of Grunterie you still use Compass but the compilation and watching is handled via Grunt (or Compass).

-It seems Foundation did really aniticipate anyone not wanting to use libsass but wanting to use Grunt...it's taken me dozens of hours to get a fully working copy; consider that a word of warning before you type `bower update`.
+It seems Foundation did not aniticipate anyone not wanting to use libsass but wanting to use Grunt...it's taken me _dozens of hours to get a fully working copy_; consider that a word of warning before you type `bower update`.

 You can always use Sass with a Compass project but not the other way around.
 Plus, there's some pretty slick stuff that Compass does and that "plays nice" with it like: the SCSS syntax snippets that the Colorzilla CSS3 gradient generator spits out and [Effeckt.css](http://h5bp.github.io/Effeckt.css/).

 I'm creating this for [my own website](http://www.adaminfinitum.com/) (so you can probably see it in action there) and as a starting point for client projects.

-Usese [Grunt](http://gruntjs.com/) for task automation and quality assurance but my primary concerns are actually performance (very few HTTP requests compared to the average WordPress site due to concatenation and minification of files).
+Uses [Grunt](http://gruntjs.com/) for task automation and quality assurance but my primary concerns are actually performance (very few HTTP requests compared to the average WordPress site due to concatenation and minification of files).
- * Built with Foundation 5.4.3 (minor changes to color scheme and I adjusted some of the typography rules to be closer to the golden ratio)
+ * Built with Foundation 5.4.3 (minor changes to size of layout, color scheme and typography rules. all are readily apparent when viewing `settings.scss`)
  * Includes all the great features in Reverie (Really, I didn't change much)
  * Ready out-of-the-box if you don't want to bother with SASS
  * Built using the instructions in the [Foundation docs](http://foundation.zurb.com/docs/sass.html)